Goto main content

 Map of India with Humanty & Inclusion's presence in the country

-India is considered one of the fastest growing economies if the world.
-However, it continues to face socio-economic challenges.
-21.9 % of its population lives below poverty line and, if the country is categorised as a low middle-income country, according to the World Bank, India accounted for the world's largest number of poor people in 2012 using revised methodology to measure poverty, reflecting its massive population.
+It also continues to face socio-economic challenges.
+21.9% of its population lives below the poverty line2 and if the country is to be lower-middle income country according to the World Bank, India had the largest number of poor people in the world in 2012 using a revised methodology for measuring poverty, reflecting its massive population.

 Where your